sundaramj/shopping-cart-php/README.md

 4. Allow user to add products to cart
 5. Display cart to add/ remove products
 6. Checkout - Cash on Delivery. (order completed)

+## Information
+- Created two modules in Yii framework one for admin & other one for front end user.
+So both user are generating different session.
+- Please load Yii framework, I have not committed because of framework large size.